-All applicants for admission to an Oxford degree course involving History must sit the History Aptitude Test (HAT), which is designed to assess a broad range of skills.
-Students can often feel a little uneasy about the test at first, as it is very different from A level examinations.
-To help make the HAT a less daunting prospect, I have compiled the following introductory guide to what the test entails and how best to prepare for it.
+Students often feel a little uneasy about the Oxford HAT at first, because its format has changed over time, and because it is very different from A-level exams.
+To make the test a less daunting prospect, I have created an introductory guide for candidates as to what it entails and how best to prepare.

 How is the HAT structured?